-- Chair AC meetings.
-Set agendas and write up meeting minutes. - Maintain AC web page. - Manage assessment budget. - Facilitate the review of program assessment plans. - Identify faculty development priorities. - Work with the Deans to plan intercampus meetings, end-of-year assessment workdays, and faculty development activities. - Assist in the preparation and implementation of budgets in support of the Assessment Guide. - Coordinate the production of an annual student learning report.
+- Chair SLC meetings.
+Set agendas and write up meeting minutes.

+- Maintain the Student Learning web page.

+- Manage assessment budget.

+- Facilitate the review of program assessment plans. - Identify faculty development priorities. - Work with the Deans to plan intercampus meetings, end-of-year assessment workdays, and faculty development activities. - Assist in the preparation and implementation of budgets in support of the Student Learning Guide. - Coordinate the production of an annual student learning report.
 Present the report to the Faculty Assembly, President's Cabinet, and Board of Regents.